Sweet, salty, and savory team up together to create this buttery good maple roasted sweet potatoes with bacon dish.

 - ½ teaspoon ground black pepper

-- up to ½ teaspoon butter flavoring, optional
+- ½ teaspoon butter flavoring (more or less to taste), optional

 - Preheat oven to 425° F. Line a baking sheet with parchment paper or a silicone mat; set aside.